Touro University California College of Osteopathic Medicine

 Applicants will be requested to submit necessary matriculation documents, including a deposit, according to the following schedule:

-- Applicants are required to submit necessary matriculation documents, including a deposit, within two weeks of the date on the letter of acceptance.
-Full details may be viewed by visiting http://admissions.tu.edu/com.
+- Acceptance response and deposit is required within two weeks of the date on the letter of acceptance.

 - Maximum time for applicant to accept offer: Two weeks